louismullie/temp-data/markdown_final/2d7f5ada-120c-d6d6-9ccb-7fa6eedea916.md

 ### Abusive head trauma in infants and children: technical report [^2643c328].
 Pediatrics (2025).
 High credibility.

-Abusive head trauma — papilledema and retinal hemorrhage patterns are characterized by infrequent papilledema and pattern differences from nontraumatic causes, with the report noting that "Papilledema occurs infrequently in AHT (less than 10%)," and that "Nontraumatic causes of retinal hemorrhages usually occur in patterns different from head trauma."
+Abusive head trauma — papilledema and retinal hemorrhage patterns are characterized by infrequent papilledema and pattern differences from nontraumatic causes, with the report noting that "Papilledema occurs infrequently in AHT (less than 10%)", and that "Nontraumatic causes of retinal hemorrhages usually occur in patterns different from head trauma".

 ---